 The California Pre-Doctoral program is designed to increase diversity within the pool of university faculty by supporting the doctoral aspirations of students in the CSU.

 What the California Pre-Doctoral Program Offers

-In 2014-15, the California Pre-Doctoral Program will award funds to approximately 75 juniors, seniors and graduate students in the CSU.
+In 2015-16, the California Pre-Doctoral Program will award funds to approximately 60 juniors, seniors and graduate students in the CSU.
 These funds are designed to enable current students to explore and prepare to succeed in doctoral programs in their chosen field of study.
-Awards are based on competitive review of student applications and made to current upper-division or graduate students who, in the judgment of the review panel, demonstrate academic excellence while having experienced economic or educational disadvantage, as well as committed to a career in teaching and research at the college or university level.
+Awards are based on competitive review of student applications and given to current upper-division or graduate students who, in the judgment of the review panel, demonstrate academic excellence while having experienced economic or educational disadvantage, as well as committed to a career in teaching and research at the college or university level.
 The successful applicant must be a U.S. citizen or a permanent resident.